Estate Planning Services

 Stretch IRA Language

 Without Stretch IRA language in your trust documents, your heirs could receive your qualified retirement monies (such as 401(k)’s, IRA’s, etc.) in a lump sum.
 Typically a lump sum distribution significantly increases the heirs tax bracket, meaning a larger percentage of their inheritance goes to taxes.
-A “Stretch IRA” typically spreads out the distributions over five years, or the rest of their lives, which can potentially help limit the taxable consequences of the inheritance.
+A “Stretch IRA” typically spreads out the distributions over ten years, which can potentially help limit the taxable consequences of the inheritance.

 There are several ways to title assets that will result in different methods of asset transfer.
 A common form of asset title is Joint Tenancy which allows the asset to transfer, automatically and without probate, to the person named jointly in the title.